Samson and Goliath (cranes): History

-The cranes are situated in the Harland & Wolff shipyard on the east side of Belfast Lough.
+The cranes are situated in the Harland and Wolff shipyard on the east side of Belfast Lough.
 They were made by the German engineering firm Krupp and transported to Belfast.
 Goliath was erected in 1969 and Samson in 1974.
 Goliath stands 96 m tall, while Samson is a little taller at 106 m.

-Goliath, sits further inland, closer to the city.
+Goliath sits further inland, closer to the city.
 The dry dock at the base of the cranes is the 11th largest in the world, measuring 556 × 93 m.

 Lifting capacity

 Each crane has a span of 140 m and can lift loads of up to 840 tonnes to a height of 70 m.
 Their combined lifting capacity of almost 1,700 tonnes is one of the largest in the world.
 Prior to commissioning, the cranes were tested up to 1,000 tonnes, which bent the gantry downwards by over 30 cm.

 Harland & Wolff

 At its height Harland & Wolff boasted 35,000 employees and a healthy order book, but in the years following the cranes' construction the workforce and business declined.
 The last ship to be launched at the yard to date was a roll-on/roll-off ferry in March 2003.
 Since then the yard has restructured itself to focus less on shipbuilding and more on design and structural engineering, as well as ship repair, offshore construction projects and competing for other projects to do with metal engineering and construction.
 Initially there was concern that the now largely redundant cranes would be demolished.
-However, later in the year they were scheduled as historic monuments under Article 3 of the Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995.
+However, they were later scheduled as historic monuments under Article 3 of the Historic Monuments and Archaeological Objects (Northern Ireland) Order 1995.

 Northern Ireland Office Minister of the time Angela Smith stated: "These cranes are an essential part of our city, our roots and our culture."

 The cranes are not, technically, ‘listed buildings’, but are recognised by the Northern Ireland Environment Agency as buildings of ‘architectural or historic interest’.

-Shipbuilding has ceased in Belfast, but the cranes are to be retained as part of the existing dry dock facility within the restructured shipyard, situated adjacent to the Titanic Quarter, a business, light industrial, leisure and residential development on land now surplus to the heavy industrial requirements of the shipyard on Queen's Island.
-They were still (2015) kept in working order and used for heavy lifting by Harland & Wolff in its other activities, however the company ceased trading in 2019.
+Shipbuilding has declined in Belfast, but the cranes are to be retained as part of the existing dry dock facility within the restructured shipyard, situated adjacent to the Titanic Quarter, a business, light industrial, leisure and residential development on land now surplus to the heavy industrial requirements of the shipyard on Queen's Island.
+They were still (2015) kept in working order and used for heavy lifting by Harland & Wolff in its other activities.